joseph420/Akan-Names/README.md

 # KNOWN BUGS
 ### My website may not be responsive to other devices but is still under inovation

+### My website may not be responsive to other devices but is still under inovation

 ### My wesite may not be responsive to other devices but it's still undar inovation

 ### My website may not be responsive to other devices but it's still under inovation